 Moritz students must complete 88 semester hours of coursework to receive a J.D.
 However, most joint-degree students may apply up to 12 credits from another department for course work that is part of an approved joint- or dual-degree program toward their law school graduation requirements.

 In most cases, the other degree-granting program has agreed to apply a designated number of Moritz credits, which permits joint-degree students to receive two degrees in less time than it would take if they earned the degrees sequentially.

 In all cases, joint-degree students must complete the first year law school curriculum in one academic year without taking non-law courses.
 First-year law students must take the following courses:

 |Civil Procedure (4 credits)||Property (4 credits)|

 |Criminal Law (4 credits)||Contracts (4 credits)|

-Additional graduation requirements include Appellate Advocacy I (2 credits), a seminar course (2 credits), a second writing/skills course (2-4 credits), and a course in legal professions (2-3 credits).
+Additional J.D. graduation requirements include 1) Constitutional Law (4 credits), 2) either Appellate Advocacy (2 credits) or Transactional Practice (2 credits), 3) a seminar course (2 credits), 4) a course in professional responsibility or ethics (2-3 credits), and 5) experiential coursework (2 credits).
 A total of 88 credit hours are required to graduate from the Moritz College of Law.